hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 **Next part is coming soon, stay tuned!**

-# Appendix: How did you serve the client from the server?
+# Appendix: How did you serve the client files again?

 You may have noticed that our server also takes care to serve the client.
 While there are scenarios where you will want to ship the client separately, serving it from the API server is quite handy for development and suits a broad range of practical use-cases.